katlindang/katlindang.github.io/README.md

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FqWik4xZQjP7MhKW7EFLLZk%2FAssignment-6%3Fnode-id%3D46%253A10%26scaling%3Dscale-down%26page-id%3D0%253A1%26starting-point-node-id%3D46%253A10" allowfullscreen></iframe>

+[link](https://github.com/katlindang/DH-110-Assignment-07---High-Fidelity-Prototype) to the High-FIdelity Prototype

 # Conclusion

+I came in with no experience in UX/UI design, and although I struggled, this class was insightful and fun to learn about.
+I saw myself connecting the information I learned, to the apps I use everyday.
+This realization helped me get shift my mindset from being a user to being the designer/researcher.
+The process of UX design is long and tedious, but these steps are necessary for a user-centric design.
+The amount of testing, observation, and surveys allowed me to get to know the user.
+The first few weeks of testing and low-fidelity prototyping allowed me to design the app on functionality rather than aesthetics.
+After all of the intial testing and designs, then, I focused on the aesthetic.

 Make the wireframes digitally so it will be easier in the longrun for the high fielity prototype